blakechi/ComVEX/README.md

 1. Consistent Structure \
    Every models share similar building objects:

    - `xxxBase`: A model's base.
 For checking common input arguments and storing important variables.
-Sometimes it also provides necessary tensor operations, like patching and flattening images in ViT.
+Sometimes it can also provide specified weight initialization methods or necessary tensor operations, like patching and flattening images in ViT.
    - `xxxBackbone`: A model's backbone architecture.
 It includes every needed components to build the model except the classifier.
    - `xxxWithLinearClassifier`: `xxxBackbone` plus a projection head as its classifier.
 Only accept `xxxConfig` as its argument.
 Similar to Huggingface.
 Might provide some variants for differenet objective in the future.
    - `xxxConfig`: A configuration for all possible coefficients.
 It also provides model specializations mentioned in the papers.